 Ping Zheng was awarded her Ph.D. in Management from University of Kent (UK) in 2007, after completing an MBA with distinction at the same school in 2003.
-Before embarking on an academic career, she worked as executive manager for number of years in a US-owned joint venture developing business relations between US and China.
-She is currently a Senior Lecturer at Canterbury Christ Church University Business School in the UK.
-Prior to this she was a Lecturer at Essex Business School of University of Essex from 2006 to 2010.
+Before embarking on an academic career, she worked as executive manager for number of years in a US-owned company and developed successful multiple business ventures in China.
+She is a Senior Lecturer in Entrepreneurship and Innovation, and the Chair of Faculty of Science, Engineering and Social Sciences Ethics Panel at CCCU.
+She is also an experienced PhD supervisor.

 Research and knowledge exchange